 In the South, too, the women took the lead.
 The Ladies Memorial Association covered the soldiers’ graves with the same care given, with hand-picked bouquets and gently assembled wreaths.
 The Daughters of the Confederacy was formed to continue honoring those they loved, those who died for what they believed in.6 Their heartache was no less painful than the wives, mothers, and daughters of the North.

 They have fought for the rights and freedom of others, most of whom they never met.
-They have gained the liberty of fellow soldiers from prison camps, the remaining family members imprisoned in concentration camps, and broken the backs of dictators whose only acts were to further beat down the downtrodden.
-They have stood against evil, and often in doing so lost their lives.
+They have gained the liberty of fellow soldiers from prison camps, the remaining family members imprisoned in concentration camps, and broken the backs of dictators whose only acts were to beat down the downtrodden.
+They have stood against evil and often, in doing so, lost their lives.